ASFHyP3/hyp3-cookiecutter/README.md

 occurs.

 Go to your repository in GitHub and on the right, click "Settings", then:
-1. In "Options" (left):
+1. In main page:
-   * In the "Merge button" section
+   * In the "Pull Requests" section
      * un-click "Allow squash merging"
      * Make sure "Automatically delete head branches" is clicked
      * See [Pull Request section screenshot](#pr-rules) for configuration image